Tottori Travel Guide 鳥取

 Wakasa Street, running from the station to Mount Kyushu, resembles Nawate Shimio street in Matsue, its charms worthy of nineteenth century Japan.
 Feel free to wander this road to the castle ruins.

-In the same way that we watch the red leaves, Tottori residents, themselves, watch out for pears come fall.
-Nashigari can therefore be practiced in the fields around the city on some farms.
+In the same way that we watch the red leaves, Tottori residents, themselves, watch out for nashi, asian pears, come fall.
+Nashigari (pear picking) is a common activity practiced in the fields around the city on some of the farms.
 Like the pears of Okayama, Tottori has some very tasty ones too.
-Don't hesitate to try one of the many desserts available in the area made using this specialty.
+Don't hesitate to try them in one of the many desserts available in the area made using this specialty.

 Mountains and Wonders